robotframework/robotframework/doc/quickstart/quickstart.rst

 Overview
 --------

-Robot Framework is a keyword-driven test automation framework.
-Test cases live in HTML or TSV (tab-separated values) test files and make use of keywords implemented in test libraries to drive the software under test.
-Because Robot Framework is flexible and extensible, it is ideally suited to testing complex software with a variety of
+Robot Framework is a generic keyword-driven test automation framework.
-interfaces: user interfaces, command line, web services, proprietary programming interfaces, etc.
+Test cases live in HTML, plain text or TSV (tab-separated values) test files and make use of keywords implemented in test libraries to drive the software under test.
+Because Robot Framework is flexible and extensible, it is ideally suited to testing complex software with a variety of interfaces: user interfaces, command line, web services, proprietary programming interfaces, etc.

 Robot Framework is open source software and installation packages, source code and further documentation is available through